-- 1. Educative Sanctions- Papers, counseling, alcohol/drug evaluations, tasks or series of tasks that are educational in nature and/or serve to benefit the group or community at large. - 2.
-Reprimand--(a) Oral reprimand- An oral disapproval issued to the student by a person designated in the decision; (b) Written reprimand- A statement of disapproval prepared by a designated person and delivered to the student in writing. - 3.
-Restrictions- as appropriate to the violation. - 4.
-Restitution- Compensation for loss or damage incurred to the College, or a member/guest of the College community. - 5.
-Probated Suspension- Notice that further convictions of major offenses, as specified, may result in suspension.
-The period of probation shall be specified in the decision. - 6.
-Suspension- Temporary severance of the student's relationship with New Mexico Junior College, entirely or in part, for a specified period of time.
-The period of time is to be specified in the decision.

-- 7. Probated Expulsion- Notice that further convictions of major offenses, as specified in the decision, may result in expulsion. - 8.
-Expulsion- Severance of the student's relationship with New Mexico Junior College for a specified amount of time (Only by the authority of the Vice President for Student Services or the Vice President for Instruction in cases of academic infractions).
+- 1. Educative Sanctions Papers, counseling, alcohol/drug evaluations, tasks or series of tasks that are educational in nature and/or serve to benefit the group or community at large. - 2.
+Reprimand (a) Oral reprimand- An oral disapproval issued to the student by a person designated in the decision; (b) Written reprimand- A statement of disapproval prepared by a designated person and delivered to the student in writing. - 3.
+Restrictions as appropriate to the violation. - 4.
+Restitution Compensation for loss or damage incurred to the College, or a member/guest of the College community. - 5.
+Probated Suspension- Notice that further violations of the Student Code of Conduct, as specified, will result in immediate and automatic suspension.
+The period of probated suspension will be specified in the decision. - 6.
+Suspension- Temporary severance of the student's relationship with New Mexico Junior College, entirely or in part, for a specified period of time, without further action unless the student appeals.
+The period of time for the suspension is to be specified in the decision.
+After the specified time, the student is eligible to re-enroll. - 7.
+Probated Expulsion- Notice that further violations of the Student Code of Conduct, as specified in the decision, will result in immediate and automatic expulsion.
+The period of probated expulsion is to be specified in the decision. - 8.
+Expulsion- Severance of the student's relationship with New Mexico Junior College for a specified period of time, without further action unless the student appeals (Only by the authority of the Vice President for Student Services or the Vice President for Instruction, in cases of academic infractions).
 In order to return to NMJC, the student must first appeal to the appropriate Vice President in writing.
-This will take place only after the time specified has passed.
+This will take place only after the specified period of time has passed. - 9.
+Notification of Law Enforcement In all cases of battery or domestic violence NMJC will notify the appropriate law enforcement agencies.